 To remove the skins, simply place chickpeas in a large bowl and submerge with water.
 Then rub them vigorously between your hands (see photo).
 The skins will fall off from the chickpeas and will start floating on the surface.
-You then simply have to discard the water – the skins will come right off with the water and the chickpeas will remain at the bottom of the bowl.
-Repeat this process again at least 5 or 6 times until most of the skins are removed.
+You then simply have to discard the water – the skins will come right off with the water, and the chickpeas will remain at the bottom of the bowl.
+Repeat this process again 4 or 5 times until most of the skins are removed.
 And voilà, chickpeas are now ready to use and super gut-friendly!

 Note: I recommend to remove skin from chickpeas for optimal digestion before using, but this step is optional.
 For the Jerusalem artichokes, try to buy ones that are roughly the same size so that they cook evenly.

 - 450 g.
 Jerusalem artichokes (about 6 medium)

 - 1 14-oz can chickpeas (BPA-free if possible - I like this brand) or 1½ cups cooked chickpeas

 - ¼ cup freshly squeezed lemon juice

 - 1 tbsp water - or more if necessary

 - ¼ tsp sea salt

 - A handful of lightly toasted pine nuts